Xiangyang1984/Gcluster/README.md

 Once installation finished, the absolute paths for mcl, blastp and makeblastdb are auto-configured well for Gcluster.pl and interested_gene_generation.pl, so uers should now be able to run Gcluster.

 ### **Option 2**: Installing the Gcluster from source code
-Gcluster is available at https://github.com/xiangyang1984/Gcluster.git，Installation Gcluster can be accomplished by downloading the code and then following the steps below.
+Gcluster is available at https://github.com/xiangyang1984/Gcluster.git.
+Installation Gcluster can be accomplished by downloading the code and then following the steps below.
 #### Step 1: Download source code
 Download Gcluster，and put the Gcluster directory into your PATH with the following command：
 ```